All Products

 You can view the configuration fee in the lower-right corner of the page.

-5. In the Terms of Service section, read the agreements and confirm that you agree to them.
+5. In the Terms of Service section, carefully read and agree to the terms of service.

 6. Click Buy Now.
-On the Payment page, confirm the order information and complete the payment as prompted.
+On the Pay for your order. page, confirm the order details and complete the payment as prompted.

 Return to the Simple Application Server console.
 The server automatically restarts after the upgrade.
-The upgrade is successful when the server status changes to Running.
+The upgrade is complete when the server status changes to Running.

-If the plan upgrade includes an increase in system disk capacity, you must resize the partition and file system for the new capacity to take effect.
-Otherwise, you can skip this step.
+If your plan upgrade involves resizing the system disk (which means the system disk capacity changes), you must resize the partition and file system to make the new capacity available.
+Otherwise, skip this step.

 In this example, the system disk capacity is 40 GB before the upgrade and 50 GB after the upgrade.